woXrooX/Symphony/README.md

 # Symphony
-## Symphony is a collection of tools for speeding-up website building processes

 **What's this?**
-*One of my old project to automate workflow of building Websites*
+### Symphony is a collection of tools for speeding-up website building processes

 ## Quick Start
 1. Clone the repo